Salvation is a rescue operation. To understand salvation, we need to know what the problem was, what God did about it, and how we respond to it.

-Faith is what motivates repentance.
 When we trust Jesus as our Savior, when we realize that God loves us so much that he sent his Son to die for us, when we know that he wants the best for us, then we become willing to live for him and please him.
-We make a choice—we give up the pointless and frustrating life we used to have, and accept his purpose and direction for what life is supposed to be.
+We make a choice – we give up the pointless and frustrating life we used to have, and accept his purpose and direction for what life is supposed to be.

 Faith is the internal change that makes all the difference.
 Our faith doesn’t earn anything or add anything to what Jesus has earned for us.
 Faith is simply the willingness to respond to what he has done.
-We are like slaves working in the clay pits, and Christ announces, "I have purchased your freedom."
-We are free to stay in the pits, or we can trust him and leave.
+We are like slaves working in the salt mine, and Christ announces, “I have purchased your freedom.”
+We are free to stay in the mine, or we can trust him and leave.
 The redemption has been done; our part is to accept it and act on it.

 We were created for good works (Ephesians 2:10), but good works cannot save us.
 They follow salvation, but they cannot earn it.
 As Paul says, if salvation could be achieved by law-keeping, then Christ died for nothing (Galatians 2:21).
 Grace does not give us permission to sin, but grace is given to us when we sin (Romans 6:15; 1 John 1:9).
 Whatever good works we do, we thank God for doing them in us (Galatians 2:20; Philippians 2:13).